 Although messages tend to be a little more formal in corporate Christmas cards, it’s important to consider your own brand voice.
-If your usual tone of voice is a more chatty or informal, try reflecting this in your Christmas message too!
+If your usual tone of voice is a more chatty or informal, try reflecting this in your Christmas messages for clients too!

-We also like the personalised effect of featuring employees in the design of this DL size Christmas card
+We also like the personalised effect of featuring employees in the design of this Christmas card.

 (Source: Bob Stokes)

-With marketers seeing an average increase of 20% when using personalised content, handwritten messages are a great way to create this personal experience for your customers or clients.
+Handwritten messages are a great way to create a personal experience for your customers or clients.